erikyao/erikyao.github.io/_posts/2014-08-02-r-getting-and-cleaning-data.md

 * Set of items: Sometimes called the population; the set of objects you are interested in
 * Variables: A measurement or characteristic of an item.
 * Qualitative: e.g. country of origin, sex, treatment
-* Quantitative: e.g. height, weight, bllod pressure
+* Quantitative: e.g. height, weight, blood pressure

 Raw data: